marcogarro/MariaDBContainerFix/README.md

 ```
 Erase all the mariadb data (except file.sql, of course!).

-Start a new clean container, create the DB and restore the data.
+Start a new clean container, create the DB, restore the data and that's it.
-Copy the dumpfile in your mysql data directory and that's it!
+1. Copy the dumpfile in your mysql data directory;
+2. Restore the data;

 ```
 # docker-compose up -d